-PageLens scans a site with a real browser, captures evidence, runs checks, and turns the result into a prioritized report.
+PageLens AI scans a site with a real browser, captures evidence, runs checks, and turns the result into a prioritized report.
 Start from Dashboard -> New scan or any "Run scan" call to action while signed in.

 Pick the site

 Enter the public URL you want to audit.
-If you enter example.com, PageLens normalizes it to https://example.com.
+If you enter example.com, PageLens AI normalizes it to https://example.com.
 Use the exact hostname you want reviewed, because www.example.com and app.example.com may behave differently.

 Choose crawl or URL list

-Use Crawl when PageLens should start at one URL and discover pages automatically.
+Use Crawl when PageLens AI should start at one URL and discover pages automatically.
 This is best for marketing sites, public documentation, and stores with normal links.

 Use URL list when you know the exact pages to check.
 Paste one URL per line or separate URLs with commas.
 This is useful for launch checklists, pricing pages, checkout steps, or any site where important routes are hard to discover from links.